Kooser State Park

 Make a reservation.

-Hunting: Because of the park's small size, hunting is not permitted in the park.
+Hunting: Due to the park's small size, hunting is prohibited in the park.
 Hunters frequently camp in the park and walk to the Forbes State Forest lands that are adjacent to the park.
-Common game species are deer, turkey and grouse.
+Common game species are deer, turkey and black bear.

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.